EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe-archive.md

   - `EXT` is `.tif` for a TIFF image and `.jpg` for a JPEG image

-The basic file name structure is illustrated by the following captured file name: GrkNF-MG99_20-9_6r+MB365UV_007.tif
+The basic file name structure is illustrated by the following captured file name: `GrkNF-MG99_20-9_6r+MB365UV_007.tif`

 The components of a captured image file name are:

   - Shelfmark: `GrkNF-MG99` for 'Greek NF MG 99'

-  - Bifolio (or Folio or fragments): '6r', the folio or folios in the image scene
+  - Bifolio (or Folio or fragments): `6r`, the folio or folios in the image scene

-  - Shot sequence identifier: '20-9', the grouping of all registered images of this subject captured in this group of exposures; here, for shot sequence with identifier '9' in shoot list '20'
+  - Shot sequence identifier: `20-9`, the grouping of all registered images of this subject captured in this group of exposures; here, for shot sequence with identifier `9` in shoot list `20`

-  - Imaging Illumination details preceded by a + sign: '+MB365UV' Illumination light source 'MB' for the main panel LED lights mounted about above the manuscript on each side of the camera lens
+  - Imaging Illumination details preceded by a + sign: `+MB365UV` Illumination light source `MB` for the main panel LED lights mounted about above the manuscript on each side of the camera lens

-    - Serial number: '007', three digit serial number, between 001 and 033, for the image within this sequence of exposures; thus, '007' for the 7th image
+    - Serial number: `007`, three digit serial number, between 001 and 033, for the image within this sequence of exposures; thus, `007` for the 7th image

   - Flattening flag: A set of "flats" is captured at the beginning of